UT Tyler School of Education - Graduate

 - Bachelor's Degree from an accredited institution of higher education

-Apply for one or more financial assistance options, including Teachers in Excellence Scholarships (up to $300 per semester), graduate assistantships, and Stafford loans.
+Apply for one or more financial assistance options, including Teachers in Excellence Scholarships ($200 first graduate semester), graduate assistantships, and Stafford loans.

 Dr. Kouider Mokhtari, Program Coordinator